A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 ### The Mid-20th Century

-- psychology: science of behaviour and ------ processes
+- psychology: science of behaviour and ==mental== processes

 #### The cognitive revolution/renaissance:

-- limits of ------------
+- limits of behaviourism:

-Edward Tolman (1932):
+	- Edward Tolman (1932):
 		- trained rats in a maze to get food via direct route to food box
-- when forced to take roundabout pathway, rats successfully reached the food box--despite lack of reinforcement for this route
+		- **when forced to take roundabout pathway, rats successfully reached the food box--despite lack of reinforcement for this route**
-- rats must be using a cognitive map
+		- rats must be using a **cognitive map**
 		- this contradicted basic behaviourist principles of learning

-Karl Lashley (1951):
+- Karl Lashley (1951):

-- argued that behaviourist explanations of language, using stimulus-response ------, were inadequate
+	- argued that behaviourist explanations of language, using stimulus-response ==chains== were inadequate

-e.g., spoonerisms (“our queer old dean” instead of “our dear old Queen”) are novel, nonhabitual recombinations
+	- e.g., spoonerisms (“our queer old dean” instead of “our dear old Queen”) are novel, nonhabitual recombinations

-- organization in language comes from within the organism (not from outside)
+	- organization in language comes from **within the organism** (not from outside)
-- advances in -----------
+	- advances in ==linguistics==

-Noam Chomsky (1959):
+- Noam Chomsky (1959):
 	- published criticism of Skinner’s (1957) -Verbal Behavior-
 	- concluded that behaviourist accounts of language were lacking
 	- language is not merely imitation
 	- emergence of ----- -------/cognitive engineering/applied cognitive psychology
 	- rapid technological advances in WWII led to problems with skills and performance
 	- engineering perspective on human information processing applied
 	- important factors include: alertness, sensitivity to environmental conditions (e.g., heat, noise, sleep loss), distinguishing relevant vs. irrelevant information, multiple task performance
 	- rise of --------------

-Jean Piaget (1923):
+- Jean Piaget (1923):
 	- explained children’s cognitive development via **-------**: mental structures that provide the basis for thought
 	- schemes organize experience and knowledge
 	- contain information about actions one can perform on objects
 	- change through developmental stages
 	- contributions from --------- -------
 	- artificial intelligence (AI) related to cognition
 	- new conceptualizations of (and research on) ------

 e.g., “The Magical Number Seven, Plus or Minus Two” (Miller, 1956)